 TL;DR: Best Places to Stay in San Antonio

-- Best Budget Hotel in San Antonio – Best Western Medical Center North Inn & Suites Near Six Flags
+- Budget Hotel in San Antonio – Best Western Medical Center North Inn & Suites Near Six Flags

 Where to Stay in San Antonio, Texas